Nawa shigusa: the good manners of ropes

 You can read the original post here: http://shigonawabingo.blog52.fc2.com/blog-entry-26.html.

 NAWA SHIGUSA – THE GOOD MANNERS OF THE ROPES

 Raise your feet – Never ever step on someone else’s rope.
 Most riggers care deeply for their rope and are very particular about it.
 Treating it with respect is expected, and stepping on it is truly rude and disrespectful.

 One word – As you are not to step on someone else’s rope, you should also not touch it without asking for permission first.
 Even if you are driven by the good intention of helping tide it up, you should always check with the rope owner if it is ok to touch it.

-Don’t be a bottom thief – Getting too intimate beyond necessity with a bottom (male or female) that already has a partner is a big no-no. At minimum, courtesy calls that contacts should be had after the partner has been informed and/or permission has been granted.
-And when applying rope, both sides’permission should be received first.
+Don’t be a bottom thief – Getting too intimate beyond necessity with a bottom (male or female) that already has a partner is a big no-no. At a minimum, courtesy calls that contacts should be had after the partner have been informed and/or permission has been granted.
+And when applying rope, both sides permission should be received first.

 First apology – In the event that rope has been applied without previous knowledge (and permission) that the bottom had a partner, do not blame the bottom but be prompt in apologizing to clean up the air.

-The 3:7 floor – When you happen to be tying in close proximity to someone else and share the same space, it is a good rule to focus on occupying only 3/10 of the space and leave 7/10 of the floor space to the others.
+The 3:7 floor – When you tie in close proximity to someone else and share the same space, it is a good rule to focus on occupying only 3/10 of the space and leave 7/10 of the floor space to the others.
 If both parties focus on this, it will end up that both sides will be using exactly no more than half of the space and not interfere with each other.